February 24-26, 2017

 WRITERS RETREAT WEEKENDS AT THE ALEXANDER HOUSE BOOKLOVERS’ B&B

 Start or finish that book, collection of poems, stories or enjoy a quiet meditation getaway.
 The Alexander House Booklover's B & B is hosting several Writer's Retreat weekends on the Eastern Shore of Maryland: Overnight Retreat package Includes: 2-night stay, 2 full cooked breakfasts, two hot lunches, wine and cheese reception, afternoon tea, coffee and pastry, evening liqueurs and teas, your choice of one free book from our gift shop.
 FREE WIFI.
 Overnight Package Rates Retreat for 1 (single occupancy room): $275; retreat for 2 (shared room and bed): $425.
-Day Rates $75 both days, $50 Saturday only, $30 Sunday only.
+Day Rates: Day retreat and evening discussion (includes lunch and beverages all day) $75; Saturday only $50; Sunday only: (includes lunch and beverages all day): $30.

 DELMARVA BIRDING WEEKEND